 I wondered if a 50 ohm, 100 (or so) watt non-inductive resistor was available and how much it cost.
 A search on DigiKey did not turn up anything like the original, but I did find a series of high-power non-inductive resistors such as the Caddock Electronics MP9000 series power film resistors.
 I chose to use two MP9100-25.0-1% units in series.
 These are 25 ohm, 100 watt, 1% non-inductive resistors in TO-247 plastic packages.
 They have a ceramic block exposed on the back for better contact to a heat sink.
 Here is the result:

-I mounted each resistor on heatsinks which I conveniently found in my junkbox.
-In testing it works well into the 6 meter band but not too well at 2 meters.(Perhaps a single 50 ohm unit would be better for 2 meters, or a more clever parts layout.)
+I mounted both resistors on heatsinks which I conveniently found in my junkbox.
+In testing it works well into the 6 meter band but not as well at 2 meters.(Perhaps a single 50 ohm unit would be better for 2 meters, or a better parts layout.
+For more ideas about this see PA0FRI's page.)
 What's really nice is that the resistance is almost exactly 50 ohms.

-My station runs 100 watts maximum, and a minute or two of tune up does not produce much heat.
-I would be really cautious using this kind of unit or even the original at 1500 watts for more than a few seconds.
+My station runs 100 watts maximum, and a minute or two of tune up does not produce excess heat.
+I would be really cautious using this kind of unit or even the original at higher power for more than a few seconds (if at all).

 Back to Other Projects Page